justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-shipping-engine/README.md

     > This returns the name of our shipping engine.
 It also works similarly to the `getCommerceShippingOptionLabel()` and `getDescription()` methods.

-### Create Your Logic to Process Shipping Options
+### Create the Logic to Process Shipping Options

 To implement the shipping engine itself, we need to add our business logic to the `getCommerceShippingOptions()` method of our class.
 We will first need to do several steps of processing to prepare the list of shipping options to be shown.
 Then, in our simple example, we will simply add an extra step to apply a discounted rate to the price of the options.

-Liferay Commerce's [fixed rate shipping engine](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-shipping-engine-fixed-web/src/main/java/com/liferay/commerce/shipping/engine/fixed/web/internal/FixedCommerceShippingEngine.java) is a good reference to see what processing steps are a good baseline to start with (which will be similar to most of the steps in our example).
+Liferay Commerce's [fixed rate shipping engine](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-shipping-engine-fixed-web/src/main/java/com/liferay/commerce/shipping/engine/fixed/web/internal/FixedCommerceShippingEngine.java) is a good reference to see what processing steps are a good baseline to start with.
+Our example will closely follow those same steps.

 ```java
 private List<CommerceShippingFixedOption> _getCommerceShippingFixedOptions(